Fungus Lesson Plans

 A mushroom walks into a coffee shop.
-“I’m sorry,” says the barrista, “We don’t serve mushrooms here.”
+“I’m sorry,” says the barista, “We don’t serve mushrooms here.”

 “Why not?” asks the mushroom.
 “I’m a fun guy!”

 Seriously, fungi make an interesting study.
-These photographs are of some of the fungus among us here in Northwest Arkansas.
+The photograph above shows some of the fungus among us here in Northwest Arkansas.
 A nature walk in your community will probably turn up some good specimens for you, too.

 Here are links to some lessons on fungi:

-• Breadbag Nightmares is a simple experiment suitable for all grade levels of beginning fungus studiers.
+- Breadbag Nightmares is a simple experiment suitable for all grade levels of beginning fungus studiers.
 The goal is to determine what conditions are best for growing fungi.
+Take four slices of bread, treat them with different conditions: water, sugar water, lemon juice, or no treatment.
+Develop a hypothesis stating which slice will grow more mold.
+Slip them into sealed freezer bags and keep an eye on them for two weeks, taking pictures along the way.
 We’d do this before the nature walk, and use our conclusions to choose a likely route.

-• Spore Print Lab uses mushroom prints to explore fungus reproduction.
+- Spore Prints use mushroom prints to explore fungus.
 We can see this becoming a cool art project, too.

 And here are some sites with background information: